jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create the Calendar/Add the calendar jig and datasource.md

 1. Open the Hello-Jigx solution in the Jigx Builder in VS Code,** right-click** on the jigs node in Explorer, and select **New file**.
 2. Name the file **calendar**.
 3. The file opens and shows the Jigx's auto-complete popup listing the five jig types.
 For this solution, we will be using the **Calendar** jig to create the UI for displaying data in a calendar format.
-Click on **Calendar** to open the skeleton YAML created by the Jigx Builder.&#x20;
+Click on **Calendar** to open the skeleton YAML created by the Jigx Builder.
 4. On the line under `type:`, type `icon:`.
 To select an icon from the predefined list start typing the first two letters of the name of the icon, in this case *ca, *the list of icons starts to populate as you type.
 Select **calendar-3** from the list.
 This icon displays on the widget on the Home Hub of the Jigx App.
 5. Delete the `header`, `onFocus` and `datasources` section.
 You created the calendar-data.jigx datasource file in the step above, now you can reference the data from the jig file by using an expression.
 At the data node add `calenar-data` so that it resembles `data: =@ctx.datasources.calendar-data`.
-With expressions, you can structure data before binding them to the UI components.&#x20;
+With expressions, you can structure data before binding them to the UI components.

 :::hint{type="info"}
 Expressions are JSONata language-based.
 Learn more about <a href="https://jsonata.org/" target="_blank">JSONata</a> and try out your expressions in their <a href="https://try.jsonata.org/" target="_blank">JSONata Exerciser</a>.
 The root element of Expressions in .jigx files always starts with "@ctx" vs. "$$." in JSONata Exerciser (e.g. @ctx.data vs. $$.data).
 Jigx supports shorthand $ expressions for JSONata.
 :::

 6\.
 The `component.event` type is used to display events related to the data records.
-Use **(ctrl+space) **next to each field to select the value you want returned.
+Use **(ctrl+space)** next to each field to select the value you want returned.

 7\.
 To display the date in UTC format we use a JSONata expression to convert the date from milliseconds to UTC for both the start and end date.
 Add the following expression under `from:` for the start date.